Collin County Defense Attorneys for Voyeurism

 Reasonable Expectation of Privacy

-A prosecutor must prove that the victim of any alleged voyeuristic act had a reasonable expectation of privacy in the building they were in when the act occurred.
+A prosecutor must prove that the victim of any alleged voyeuristic act had a reasonable expectation of privacy in their building when the act occurred.
 In analyzing the person’s expectation, the court must consider “the totality of the circumstances” surrounding the intrusion.

 A “reasonable expectation of privacy” is a legal term describing a person’s assumption of privacy in some place at some time.
 The law protects your right to privacy if your expectation of privacy in this location is reasonable.
 A reasonable expectation of privacy refers to a place and time when a reasonable person would believe they were alone without fear or apprehension that another person could view, record, or broadcast their actions.